A lot of people are looking for side hustle ideas to make extra money. With the popularity of the gig economy, there are plenty of options available.

 1. Apps and Websites

-There are a number of apps and websites that make it easy to sell your things.
+There are a number of selling apps and websites that make it easy to sell your things.
 Most people have used Craigslist or the Facebook Marketplace at some point, but there are many others as well.
 Some will help you to sell your things locally (you’ll meet up with the buyer), and others allow you to sell and ship your items across the country.
 Some are general and allow you to sell anything, and others are specialized and allow you to sell certain types of items.